AnotherJohnH/Hardware/picoSense/README.md

 # Hardware config picoSense

-Hardware config to support E-paper with an I2C sensor.
+Hardware config to support E-paper or LCD with an I2C sensor.

 ![Prototype](docs/badger_2040.jpg)